Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ![](/_images/_gsender/_setup/gs_se_awake-power-options.jpg){.aligncenter .size-medium}

-Now, whichever plan you have currently selected (circled in the picture) will be the one that you want to change.
-You can see in this example we will be editing the **Balanced** plan.
-Click on the Change plan settings text (highlighted with an arrow).
+The plan that's currently selected (circled in the picture) will be the one that you want to change.
+In this example we will be editing the **Balanced** plan.
+Click on the "Change plan settings" text (highlighted with an arrow).

 ![](/_images/_gsender/_setup/gs_se_awake-plan-settings.jpg){.aligncenter .size-medium}

-Go to the second drop-down and set both battery and plugged in selection to **Never**, save the changes to ensure that your computer never dozes off on its own.
+Go to the second drop-down and set both 'battery' and 'plugged in' selection to **Never**, save the changes to ensure that your computer never dozes off on its own.

 ![](/_images/_gsender/_setup/gs_se_awake-never-sleep.jpg){.aligncenter .size-medium}